Development of a deployable tuberculosis vaccine for cattle

 Field Trial update – March 2024

-The on-farm aspect of the latest phase (Phase 2) of the TB vaccine field trials has been completed.
+The on-farm aspect of the latest phase (Phase 2) of the cattle TB vaccine field trials has been completed.
 This phase of the trial enabled government to collect safety data for inclusion in upcoming marketing authorisation applications.
 All GB administrations have taken the decision to move to a further phase (Phase 3) to gather additional data on the DIVA test specificity and explore options to optimise the performance of the new test.
-Phase 3 will assess BCG vaccination and the companion DIVA skin test on a broader cohort of herds to further inform our collective planning for delivery.
-We are continuing to work at pace but will only deploy the vaccine and companion DIVA skin test when we have all the right steps in place.
-Our aim is to deliver an effective cattle TB vaccination strategy within the next few years to accelerate our continued progress towards achieving OTF status for England and Wales.
+Phase 3 will assess the companion DIVA skin test on a broader cohort of vaccinated animals in selected herds to further inform our collective planning for delivery.
+Our aim is to deliver an effective cattle TB vaccination strategy within the next few years to accelerate our continued progress towards achieving Officially TB Free (OTF) status for England and Wales.

 Ele Brown, Deputy UK CVO & Head of bovine TB Programme Defra: